 - Check for understanding – “Does this make sense?”

-- Talk about next steps – “Great!
-As a next step, I want you to write your own Impact Benefit Statement and then during our one on one meeting tomorrow we will practice using it by role playing.”
+- Talk about the next steps – “Great!
+As a next step, I want you to write your own Impact Benefit Statement and then during our one on one meeting tomorrow we will practice using it by role-playing.”

 Directing should be used sparingly, especially when coaching high performers.

 Employ Other Management Actions